 - Both tech and admin producers should ensure that all recycling and garbage is managed regularly.

 - Be aware that the Stage Manager is in charge of the run of the show.

 - Collect any outstanding bills or receipts from technical crews and submit to the administrative producer.

-- Organize and assign people and duties for Strike.
+- Develop and circulate a strike plan after consultation with department heads either via a scheduled meeting or emails.
+Organize and assign people and duties for strike.
 Post duties and responsibilities in advance to all are aware.